Frequently Asked Questions for Students

 Access to your records will be limited as indicated by applicable law and AU policy.
 The Office of Student Conduct processes Dean’s Certification (or disciplinary clearance), which are verification of a student’s conduct record.
 These requests are usually required by law schools, medical schools, undergraduate schools for transferring students, travel abroad programs, state bar associations, government agencies or independent agencies when you are applying for admissions or employment.

 Information regarding the process can be found here, Dean's Certification Process.

 How long will my student conduct record be maintained?

-A written report regarding conduct violations will be filed in the Office of Student Conduct for six years after which they are destroyed.
+A written report regarding conduct violations will be filed in the Office of Student Conduct for seven years after which they are destroyed.
 This information is considered confidential.
-Access to these records will be limited as indicated by applicable law and university policy as outlined in the Student Policy eHandbook.
+Access to these records will be limited as indicated by applicable law and university policy as outlined in the Student Policy handbook.